Factor-Inwentash Chair in Law and Social Work

 - child welfare

 Michael A. Saini joined the Factor-Inwentash Faculty of Social Work in 2008 as an Assistant Professor.
-Currently he is an Associate Professor, holds the endowed Factor-Inwentash Chair in Law and Social Work, and is the Co-Director of the Combined J.D. and M.S.W. program with the Law Faculty.
+He is now a Professor and holds the endowed Factor-Inwentash Chair in Law and Social Work, and is the Co-Director of the Combined J.D. and M.S.W. program with the Law Faculty.

 Michael’s scholarship addresses the intersections of law and social work and the advancement of children and families’ wellbeing in systems governed by law.
 Michael has generating new knowledge regarding the assessment of coparenting; the complexity of strained parent-child relationships; the impact of interparental conflict; the use of technology to support parent-child relationships; the crossover cases of child protection and child custody disputes; and social-work perspectives on law as socially embedded phenomena.